black-project/yo-php/README.md

 Running the tests
 -----------------

-There is no developement key for Yo so the only way to pass the tests suite is to replace the fake token and run the suites.
+There is no development key for Yo so the only way to pass the tests suite is to replace the fake token and run the test suite.

 Contributing
 ------------